 The good news is that fatalities and injuries resulting from Indiana motorcycle accidents decreased from 2012 to 2013.
 According to information provided by the Indiana Criminal Justice Institute (ICJI), 118 people died in motorcycle accidents during 2013 and 2,755 riders were injured.
 National motorcycle accident statistics for 2013 report 4,668 motorcycle fatalities and 88,000 riders injured.
 The national motorcycle accident statistics also reveal a decrease in the number of riders killed or injured in motorcycle crashes.

 The decrease in the number of motorcycle crashes could be the result of many factors including numerous local, state, and federal motorcycle awareness campaigns.
-Unfortunately, even one fatality or one injury from a motorcycle accident is too many, especially for the families of the victims.
+Unfortunately, even one fatality or one injury from a motorcycle accident is too many, especially for the families.

 The motorcycle accident attorney of The Ken Nunn Law Office understands the devastation a motorcycle accident can cause for the cyclist and his or her family.
 Our compassionate, skilled, and experienced personal injury attorneys fight for the rights of motorcycle riders to be safe on our roads and to receive fair and just settlement when they are injured in a motorcycle accident.